 |Ruggedness||Amplifier will safely operate without damage regardless of load mismatch||Output limits are generally used to protect the amplifier when operated beyond a stated level of mismatch|

-For years, when discussing microwave, high field-strength electromagnetic compatibility (EMC) radiated susceptibility testing, Traveling Wave Tube Amplifiers (TWTAs) were the only choice for wide frequency coverage and power.
-TWTAs are lower-cost solutions, in most cases, but do have drawbacks.
-Their unique properties allow them to be used in a pulsed mode, lowering the total required average power and maximizing their peak power, thus reducing cost further.
-However, TWTAs produce high harmonics, have a greater noise floor, longer purchase lead times, longer repair times, and lower reliability than solid-state amplifiers.
-Some advanced TWTAs combine multiple tubes to reduce harmonic content and increase total power.
+For years, when discussing microwave, high field-strength electromagnetic compatibility (EMC) radiated susceptibility testing, Traveling Wave Tube Amplifiers (TWT Amplifiers or TWTAs) were the only choice for wide frequency coverage and power.
+TWTs are lower-cost solutions, in most cases, but they do have drawbacks.
+Their unique properties allow them to be used in a pulsed mode, which can lower the total required average power and maximize their peak power, thus, reducing cost further.
+However, TWTs produce high harmonics, have a greater noise floor, longer purchase lead times, longer repair times, and lower reliability than solid state amplifiers.
+Some advanced TWTs combine multiple tubes together to reduce harmonic content and increase total power.
 Another solution to reduce harmonics is to use filters on the amplifier output.
-It's important to remember that there are always losses associated with filters that must be considered for amplifier power sizing.
+It is important to remember that there are always losses associated with filters that must be considered for amplifier power sizing.
 The VSWR associated with the filters is another consideration, which can cause amplifier foldback.

-The difficulties associated with pulse TWTAs are mitigated with a new, very attractive alternative.
-Solid state pulse amplifiers now offer high-power RF levels that rival those of TWTAs.
-AR's SP-series amplifiers include various frequency ranges and output power levels to meet several standards and user requirements.
-These solid-state pulse amplifiers offer higher reliability, better mismatch tolerance, much better harmonic distortion, and better MTBF (Mean Time Between Failure) than TWTAs.
-Figure 9 show an image of a 1 to 2 GHz, 1000W solid state pulse amplifier.
+The difficulties associated with pulse TWT amplifiers can be mitigated with a desirable alternative.
+Solid state pulse amplifiers offer high-power RF levels that rival those of TWTs.
+Modern solid state pulse amplifiers include various frequency ranges and output power levels to meet several standards and user requirements.
+These solid state pulse amplifiers offer higher reliability, better mismatch tolerance, much better harmonic distortion, and better MTBF (Mean Time Between Failure) than TWTs.

 While the system seems simplified on the surface, a closer look within the “box” reveals a different story.
 While the two amplifier modules in a dual-band amplifier may share a common power supply, the overall system is complicated because it now consists of not one but two complex amplifier modules.

-Furthermore, additional RF switching, cabling, and connectors are required, which will adversely affect the RF output of both amplifiers.
+Furthermore, additional RF switching, cabling, and connectors are required, which will adversely affect both amplifier’s RF output.
 The additional components add insertion loss that may not present a problem at lower frequencies but can account for significant losses at higher frequencies.
-Also, simultaneous signal generation across the entire band is impossible due to the required switching from one frequency band to the other.
-So, as you can see, there are pros and cons to dual band amplifiers.
+In addition, simultaneous signal generation across the entire band is impossible due to the required switching from one frequency band to the other.

 An often overlooked important part of an EMC test setup are the accessories.
 The cost and time associated with EMC testing warrants the use of high quality accessories.
 AR offers all the accessories needed to round out your system.
 This includes a family of antennas that operate up to 50 GHz and handle up to 20 kW.
 AR's in-house antenna designers and experienced EMC design engineers have collaborated over the years to develop antennas that provide very attractive alternatives to traditional antenna designs.
 Examples include the models Radiant Arrow, ATT Pyramidal Log Period and AA series amplifier antenna products.